dart-lang/site-www/src/_guides/language/language-tour.md

 The <code>=> <em>expr</em></code> syntax is a shorthand for
 <code>{ return <em>expr</em>; }</code>.
 The `=>` notation
-is sometimes referred to as _fat arrow_ syntax.
+is sometimes referred to as _arrow_ syntax.

 <div class="alert alert-info" markdown="1">
 **Note:**